Alexaustin12/household-bot-training/README.md

-2) This skill has 3 intents to help you learn and practice the basics.
+Notes: This skill has 3 intents to help you learn and practice the basics.

 a) whoLivesHereIntent
     - Learning Goal: Basic Question and Answer.
 Replace the answer to list members of your own household.
 b) takeOutTrashIntent
     - Learning Goal: Leverage coding logic to return a random name.
 See example of JSON input.
 c) cohortIntent
     - Learning Goal: See examples of how to use a slot to take in a variable from the user and return output based on the user's input.